Natural gas: Synthetic natural gas

 Synthetic natural gas (SNG), is a fuel gas (predominantly methane, CH4) that can be produced from fossil fuels such as lignite coal, oil shale, or from biofuels or using electricity with power-to-gas system.
 Gasification process is used to generate SNG.
 When the gasification is conducted with hydrogen in place of oxygen/air, it is called hydrogasification.

 Renewable natural gas

-Renewable natural gas (RNG), also known as biomethane, is a renewable fuel made from biogas that has been upgraded to a quality similar to fossil natural gas and has a methane concentration of 90% or greater.
+Renewable natural gas (RNG), also known as biomethane, is a renewable fuel made from biogas that has been upgraded to a quality similar to fossil gas and has a methane concentration of 90% or greater.

 Crystallized natural gas – clathrates

 Huge quantities of natural gas (primarily methane) exist in the form of clathrates under sediment on offshore continental shelves and on land in arctic regions that experience permafrost, such as those in Siberia.
 Hydrates require a combination of high pressure and low temperature to form.

 In 2013, Japan Oil, Gas and Metals National Corporation (JOGMEC) announced that they had recovered commercially relevant quantities of natural gas from methane hydrate.